top of page

 potential customers

-Last week in the first article of the five part series, "Getting your First 100 Customers," I wrote about the first step which is establishing what your business stands for.
-In this week's article, I focus on understanding your target market and connecting with your potential customers.
+Last week in the first article of the five part series, "Getting your First 100 Customers," I explored the critical first step: defining what your business stands for.
+This week, I’m focusing on the next step: understanding your target market and building meaningful connections with your potential customers.

-Once you have established the foundations of your business consisting of a brand story, mission statement, vision statement, core values, and brand identity, it’s time for you to get out there to find the right customers who your business will appeal to.
+Once you have established the foundations of your business consisting of a brand story, mission statement, vision statement, core values, and brand identity, it’s time to shift your focus outward.
+Identifying and understanding your target audience is essential to connecting your business with the right customers and ensuring sustainable growth.

 taskrabbit